solidity-docs/es-spanish/docs/brand-guide.rst

 "Solidity" debe usarse para referirse únicamente al lenguaje de programación Solidity.

-Please do not use "Solidity":
+Por favor, no use "Solidity":

 - To refer to any other programming language.